MegaScratchUserscript/Mega-Scratch-Userscript/originals/SzAmmi/readme.md

 All my extensions:
  - follow myself.

-I know, it's a lot :D
+I know, it's a lot of userscripts :D